karl-zhao/benchmarking-gnns-pyg/README.md

 <br>
 Note: This repository modified from graphdeeplearning/benchmarking-gnns.
-We refactor the code using the pyg framework and add the planetoid and ogb dataset to make the node classification.
+We refactor the code using the pyg framework and add the planetoid and ogb datasets to make the node classification.

 ## 1. Benchmark installation